JJepic706/QuackQuack-PrivacyPolicy/README.md

 ## This document is required for Play Store submittion...

+### Into:
+QuackQuack is a game deved by Mainsoftworks.
+It's a simple clicker game that **DOES NOT** collect any data.
+It does however use some personal data for some features.
+These things are disclosed below, any questions, please contact us (see details at bottom)

 ### Data Collection:
 - No personal data is **collected** by us, all data is used and stored by google play games or locally